500Foods/WelcomeToTroodon/configs/orca.md

 SET_PRINT_STATS_INFO CURRENT_LAYER={layer_num + 1}
 TIMELAPSE_TAKE_FRAME
 ```
 Note: lines beginning with a ; will still be inserted into the G-code, which you can see in the slicer output.
-But they aren't executed or visible by Klipper macros.
+But they aren't executed or visible to Klipper macros.